In Praise of Law Enforcement Spouses

 When your former LEO spouse comes home, broken in body and spirit and rejected by his or her profession, you will be left to pick up the pieces, and try figure out how to make ends meet till–if you’re lucky–a disability pension comes through.

-And now, civilian review boards who’ve never had to make a split second life or death decision are deciding, in air conditioned rooms after many, many slow motion instant replays, that those first 7 shots fired before the bad guy slowed down were clearly justified–but they deem that 8th and final shot “unnecessary,” so the cop should be indicted for homicide.
+And now, civilian review boards who’ve never had to make a split-second life or death decision are deciding, in air-conditioned rooms after many, many slow motion instant replays that lasted maybe three and half seconds, that those first 7 shots fired before the bad guy slowed down were clearly justified–but they deem that 8th and final shot “unnecessary,” so the cop should be indicted for homicide.

 Seriously.